AICAN-Research/EP-MIL/README.md

 # Evolving Prototype-based Multiple Instance Learning (EP-MIL)

-See the paper here: [Low-Cost Lung Cancer Classification in WSIs Using a Foundation Model and Evolving Prototypes](https://github.com/user-attachments/files/24116883/algorithms-18-00769-v2.pdf)
+You can read the corresponding publication here: [Low-Cost Lung Cancer Classification in WSIs Using a Foundation Model and Evolving Prototypes](https://github.com/user-attachments/files/24116883/algorithms-18-00769-v2.pdf)

 ## Overview